Where to Get the Best Bagels in Sonoma County

 Homegrown Bagels

 Homegrown Bagels in Sonoma has been serving fresh bagels with a great chew and a firm, golden crust since 1978.
 With a healthy selection of bagels, spreads and creative bagel sandwich options, the fun bagel combinations are endless.
 For a farm-fresh delight, try the Veggie Sandwich on a tomato basil bagel.
-If you prefer a good hunk of protein in your bagel sandwich, go for the Petaluma Meltdown with grilled chicken breast, bacon and mozzarella on a classic sesame seed bagel.
+If you prefer a good hunk of protein in your bagel sandwich, go for the Petaluma Meltdown with grilled chicken breast, bacon and provolone on a classic sesame seed bagel.

 201 W. Napa St., Suite 21, Sonoma, 707-996-0166, homegrownbagels.com